 The residents of Rio’s squatter settlements face many challenges:

-- When buildings are first constructed there often made from waste materials such as wood corrugated iron and even cardboard.
+- When buildings are first constructed they are sometimes made from waste materials such as wood and corrugated iron.

 - Rates of unemployment in favelas are high, while those who are working typically earn a low wage.

 - Crime rates in some favelas are very high.
 Drugs and violent crime are widespread problems.